Chris McCandless: Swainsonine in Hedysarum alpinum seeds

-However, in an article in the September 2007 issue of Men's Journal, correspondent Matthew Power states that extensive laboratory testing showed there were no toxins or alkaloids present in the sweet-vetch seeds McCandless had been eating.
-Thomas Clausen, then head of the chemistry and biochemistry department at University of Alaska Fairbanks, said, "I tore that plant apart.
+In an article in the September 2007 issue of Men's Journal, correspondent Matthew Power states that extensive laboratory testing showed there were no toxins or alkaloids present in the sweet-vetch seeds McCandless had been eating.
+Thomas Clausen, then-head of the chemistry and biochemistry department at University of Alaska Fairbanks, said, "I tore that plant apart.
 There were no toxins.
 No alkaloids.
 I'd eat it myself."
 Further, there are no accounts in modern medical literature of a person being poisoned by this species of plant.
 Power argued that McCandless "couldn't catch enough food to survive, and simply starved to death".

 Lathyrism due to ODAP in Hedysarum alpinum seeds

 In 2013, a new hypothesis was proposed.
 Ronald Hamilton, a retired bookbinder at the Indiana University of Pennsylvania, suggested a link between the symptoms described by McCandless and the poisoning of Jewish prisoners in the concentration camp at Vapniarca.
 He put forward the proposal that McCandless starved to death because he was suffering from paralysis in his legs induced by lathyrism, which prevented him from gathering food or hiking.
-Lathyrism may be caused by oxalyldiaminopropionic acid (ODAP) poisoning from seeds of Hedysarum alpinum (commonly called wild potato).
+Lathyrism may be caused by oxalyldiaminopropionic acid (ODAP) poisoning from seeds of Hedysarum alpinum.

 The ODAP, a toxic amino acid, had not been detected by Clausen's previous studies of the seeds because he had suspected and tested for a toxic alkaloid, rather than an amino acid, as no scientist had previously suspected that Hedysarum alpinum seeds contained this toxin.
 The protein would be relatively harmless to someone who was well-nourished, with access to a normal diet, but would be toxic to someone who was malnourished, physically stressed, and on an irregular and insufficient diet, as McCandless was.
-As Krakauer points out, McCandless's field guide did not warn of any dangers of eating the seeds, which were not known to be toxic when the guide was published.
-Krakauer suspects this is the meaning of McCandless's journal entry of July 30, which states, "EXTREMELY WEAK.
-FAULT OF POT[ATO] SEED.
-MUCH TROUBLE JUST TO STAND UP.
-STARVING.
-GREAT JEOPARDY."

 In September 2013, Krakauer published an article in The New Yorker following up on Hamilton's claims.
 A sample of fresh Hedysarum alpinum seeds was sent to a laboratory for HPLC analysis.
 Results showed that the seeds contained 0.394% beta-ODAP by weight, a concentration well within the levels known to cause lathyrism in humans, although the interpretation of the results has been disputed by other chemists.
 The article notes that while occasional ingestion of foodstuffs containing ODAP is not hazardous for healthy individuals eating a balanced diet, "individuals suffering from malnutrition, stress, and acute hunger are especially sensitive to ODAP, and are thus highly susceptible to the incapacitating effects of lathyrism after ingesting the neurotoxin".